Finding funding for constituents

 Equity investment is the process of raising capital through the sale of shares in a company.
 Investors take an equity stake in the company with the aim of selling at a profit when the company has expanded.
 There are a number of tax incentives to encourage equity investment.

-The Angel CoFund makes equity investments in smaller businesses in the UK.
+The Angel CoFund (ACF) makes equity investments in smaller businesses in the UK.
 It invests alongside strong syndicates of ‘business angels’ to support businesses with strong growth potential.
 There is more information on the ACF Investors website.
 The British Business Bank has a close relationship with the ACF as an investor and partner.

 The Enterprise Capital Funds programme exists to help prospective fund managers in establishing funds.
 It combines private and public money to make equity investments into businesses with high growth potential: the British Business Bank invests alongside venture capital funds to improve the outcome for private investors, thereby encouraging them to invest in smaller businesses.
+SMEs cannot directly apply for investments since the programme is for investment managers.
+However, the British Business Bank website provides the details of fund managers that are already partners in the programme.

 The Commons Library does not intend the information in this article to address the specific circumstances of any particular individual.
 We have published it to support the work of MPs.
 You should not rely upon it as legal or professional advice, or as a substitute for it.
 We do not accept any liability whatsoever for any errors, omissions or misstatements contained herein.
 You should consult a suitably qualified professional if you require specific advice or information.
 Read our briefing for information about sources of legal advice and help.